-House Bill No. 223, introduced by Representative Domangue, aims to amend the compensation structure for election officials in Louisiana, specifically targeting parish board commissioners and election commissioners.
-The bill proposes significant increases in pay for various roles on election day, including raising the compensation for a commissioner-in-charge from $250 to $300, and for those serving at multiple precincts from $350 to $400.
-Additionally, it increases the pay for certified commissioners from $100 to $150 and from $200 to $250 for those who have completed advanced training.
-The compensation for uncertified commissioners will also see a rise from $35 to $85.
+House Bill No. by Representative Domangue proposes amendments to the compensation structure for election officials in Louisiana, specifically targeting parish board commissioners and election commissioners.
+The bill increases the pay for various roles, including raising the compensation for a commissioner-in-charge from $250 to $300, and for those serving at multiple precincts from $350 to $400.
+Additionally, it adjusts the pay for certified commissioners, increasing their compensation from $100 to $150 and from $200 to $250, respectively.
+The bill also raises the pay for uncertified commissioners from $35 to $85.

-Furthermore, the bill modifies the compensation for parish board commissioners serving on election day or during the counting of provisional ballots.
-It eliminates the requirement that a large number of voters be expected for additional compensation approval, increasing the pay from $100 to $150 for such services.
-The compensation for other elections will also increase from $50 to $100.
-Additionally, the bill repeals the provision for extra compensation of up to $100 for elections held within a year of a gubernatorial emergency declaration.
-Overall, the proposed changes reflect a commitment to better compensate election officials for their critical roles in the electoral process.
+Furthermore, the bill modifies the compensation for parish board commissioners serving on election day or during the counting and tabulating of provisional ballots, increasing their pay from $100 to $150, while also removing the requirement that a large number of voters be expected for this compensation to be approved.
+It also raises the compensation for other elections from $50 to $100.
+The proposed law repeals the previous provision that allowed for additional compensation of up to $100 for elections held within a year following a gubernatorial emergency declaration.
+Overall, the bill aims to enhance the financial incentives for election officials, thereby potentially improving the election process in Louisiana.

 Statutes affected: HB223 Original: 18:1314(E)